tariqs26/yelpcamp-server/README.md

 DB_URL # MongoDB connection string
 SECRET # Secret used for signing session cookie MAPBOX_TOKEN # Mapbox API token
-CLIENT_ORIGIN # The origin of the client, used for CORS
+CLIENT_ORIGIN # Client url, used for CORS
 # Note: To use a non-https origin,remove the `secure` option from the cookie session
 ```